wptrainingteam/finding-a-topic-for-a-wordpress-talk/README.md

 # Finding a Topic for a WordPress Talk [and Diversity Speaker Outreach]
-This is a workshop for people who are thinking about speaking at WordPress events, such as WordPress Meetups and WordCamps.

 We are keeping track of how many WP groups run the workshops this year.
 If you're planning on running it, please either [let us know here](https://make.wordpress.org/community/handbook/meetup-organizer/event-formats/diversity-speaker-training-workshop/) or message @jillbinder on Slack.

 ## Meetup Description

-_[If you are presenting this to a specific group, such as people who identify as women, optional sections to add are indicated in [square brackets].]_ This is a workshop for <specific group> <or: folks> who are thinking about speaking at WordPress events, such as WordPress Meetup and WordCamp.
+_[If you are presenting this to a specific group, such as people who identify as women, optional sections to add are indicated in [square brackets].]_

+This is a workshop for <specific group> <or: folks> who are thinking about speaking at WordPress events, such as WordPress Meetup and WordCamp.
 During this hands-on session, we’ll look at what has stopped you from speaking in the past — and explore how to move past your fears.
 We will discuss some common myths about public speaking, different talk formats, and we will focus on finding your areas of expertise (yes, you have areas of expertise!).
 We will brainstorm topics you can talk about at a WordCamp or other event.

-Each participant will come out of the workshop with a WordCamp or meetup talk idea — and more confidence to submit it. **_***You do NOT have to have any experience in public speaking.
+Each participant will come out of the workshop with a WordCamp or meetup talk idea — and more confidence to submit it.

+**_***You do NOT have to have any experience in public speaking.
 This workshop is for all levels of experience._** **This workshop is for you if:**

 *   [You identify as <specific group>]
 *   You’ve thought about speaking at Meetup or WordCamp but haven’t been able to think of a topic